National Festival and Tournament

 How to Book

 Rooms at Les Suites can be booked through the hotel.
 Once you register, we will put you in contact with the hotel and you can book your rooms.
 The hotel will automatically book your school’s rooms on the same floor as the rest of the Festival.
-In the event that your team becomes your regional winner, you will be reimbursed for your hotel room costs.

 Pricing